SpectoLabs/hoverpy/examples/unittesting/README.md

 In this example, we'll take a look at writing unit tests that use HoverPy.
 Please note that doing so means that you, as a developer, can be entirely sure that you are testing your code against known data.
-This makes you hermetic to to issues with third party APIs.
+This makes you hermetic to issues with third party APIs.
 Let's begin by importing hoverpy.

 ```python
 import hoverpy